 - Check the rates and make sure there is at least one rate in OwnerRez.
 PriceLabs uses the rate from OwnerRez to calibrate their algorithm initially, and at least one rate is required.
 If you haven't configured any rates in OwnerRez yet, go to Settings > Seasonal Rates and add a nightly rate for the property, set for "All Seasons".

 - Go to your PriceLabs account.

-- Once PriceLabs has downloaded the properties, you'll be able to manage the connection in PriceLabs.
+- Once you authorize the PriceLabs connection, PriceLabs will download the properties from OwnerRezand populate them in PriceLabs.
+Once that download is complete, you'll be able to manage the connection in PriceLabs.